user-987/datasources-sum/README.md

 # datasources-sum

-A simple operation od adding numerical data from different sources. date
+A simple operation of adding numerical data from different sources.

 ## Getting Started